Hunter International Travel Award

 Nature of the award

-• One award will be presented in 2023.
-The award consists of a cash payment TBD.
+• One award will be presented in 2024.
+The award consists of a cash payment of $2,500.
 The recipient will be required to provide a follow-up report that details how the funds were used and their experiences.